codingatkca/interview_experience/README.md

  - What are indempoton methods in Rest API
   - POST - Not indemton methods- Each time creates resource
   - GET,PUT,HEAD,DELETE,OPTONS--Doesn't change state if we call multiple times( Ref- https://restfulapi.net/idempotent-rest-apis/)
+  - SOAP vs REST when to use which one ?

 # Design Questions
  - Tiny URL desgin